valenpe7/petrvalenta.eu/_courses/principles_of_plasma_physics.md

 ---

 title: "12ZFP - Principles of plasma physics"
 excerpt: "Basic physics of high temperature plasmas is explained using particle, kinetic and fluid approaches.
-It includes drift motions and adiabatic invariants, linear theory of waves in plasmas and propagation of electromagnetic waves in inhomogeneous plasmas."
+The course covers drift motions and adiabatic invariants, linear theory of waves in plasmas and propagation of electromagnetic waves in inhomogeneous plasmas."
 header:
   image: /assets/images/header.jpg
   caption: 2D simulation of laser-plasma interaction